pragtical/pragtical.github.io/docs/intro.md

 * willing to see things as they really are and deal with them sensibly

-As a result we belief that new features introduced through pull requests should be evaluated taking a practical approach, without going into lenghty idealistic discussions that slowdown progress, merging code when logical.
+As a result we belief that new features introduced through pull requests should be evaluated taking a practical approach, without going into lengthy idealistic discussions that slowdown progress, merging code when logical.

 ## Goals